schalkjoubert/DIGIFOX-documentation/changelog/banner-changelog.md

 * Fix: Create universal containers for head, heart and feet.

 1.6 | 2023-04-14
-* New: Create "under construction" setup option..
+* New: Create "under construction" setup option.

+1.7 | 2023-07-31
+* New: Upadte Access Token

+1.8 | 2023-10-19
+* Fix broken the scroll when menu value is more than one word, thus includes a space.

+1.9 | 2023-10-20
+* Fix same issue but related to the optional CTA

+1.10 | 2024-06-03
+* Feature | Add Scroll Option to Any Module